 - Antihistamine (if allergic rhinitis is present).

-- Nasal douche (saline) may be of moderate benefit especially when combined with other treatments (eg, steroids, antibiotics) but their use is not supported by evidence in the postoperative period.
+- Nasal douche (saline) may be of moderate benefit, especially when combined with other treatments (eg, steroids, antibiotics).

 Steroid injection of polyps has been used but there are safety concerns.

 The gold standard treatment is functional (as in restoring function) endoscopic sinus surgery (FESS).
 This has been found to be as safe and as effective as more invasive procedures.
 Accepted practice is to reserve surgery for medically refractory cases but there are some authorities who hold that performing such a procedure early in the condition reduces exposure to the adverse effects of medical treatment (eg, antibiotics, topical steroids).